List of Kerala Blasters FC records and statistics

 Kerala Blasters Football Club is an Indian professional association football club based in Kochi, Kerala, who play in the Indian Super League.
 Established on 27 May 2014, they were the founding members of Indian Super League in 2014.

 This list encompasses the major honours won by Kerala Blasters, records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.

-All statistics are correct as of 22 February 2025.